 - 1. Notice your reaction when you put on a face covering.
 What does your body feel like?
 What do you think?
-How do you feel? - 2.
-Ask yourself what has helped you manage those feelings or reactions in the past-when you were triggered.
-Practice those things and see if they help. - 3.
-Come up with something you can tell yourself that will help you better handle wearing a face covering. - 4.
-Try different types of face coverings-including different types of masks, different materials, different ties, face shields, etc.-to find one that might work for you. - 5.
-Practice wearing your face covering in a space where you feel calm and safe.
+How do you feel? - Ask yourself what has helped you manage those feelings or reactions in the past-when you were triggered.
+Practice those things and see if they help.
+Come up with compthing you can tall yourself that - Come up with something you can tell yourself that will help you better handle wearing a face covering.
+Try different types of face coverings-including different types of masks, different materials, different ties, face shields, etc.-to find one that might work for you.

+5. Practice wearing your face covering in a space where you feel calm and safe.
 Little by little, you can practice wearing it for a longer period of time.
-These 5 steps are the most important part of the document so any way we can highlight these are good!